How to choose the best duvet: 10 things you need to know

 "Buy well, buy once!"
 A good quality duvet and pillow will long outlast a cheap one and could therefore be a better investment.

 Natural fillings such as down, feather and wool, unlike synthetic fillings, are biodegradable, take less energy to produce and don’t contain plastic microfibres.
-Synthetic bedding will most likely to end up in landfill after it's thrown away.
+Synthetic bedding will most likely end up in landfill after it's thrown away.

 Duvets and pillows are not generally recyclable but you can find some other uses for natural bedding.
 You can put down, feathers and wool from old natural duvets out for nesting birds.
 You could also give your old washed bedding to a pet or perhaps to an animal shelter.
 See our blog on Recycling feathers and down from your duvet.